Sahith03/shell-bootcamp-files/README.md

 # shell-bootcamp-files
-A repository of all the activities done at Shell
+A repository of all the activities done at Shell Bootcamp